 No dredging of the permanent intake and outfall pipelines for the desalination plant had been carried out.
-Hong Kong Jockey Club (HKJC) submitted further supplementary information to EPD for the discharge licence application during the reporting month and in progress.
-It is very critical to get the discharge licence of the desalination plant before the coming dry season (October 2007).
+Hong Kong Jockey Club (HKJC) continuously undertook the application of discharge licence during the reporting month.
+It is very critical to get the discharge licence of the desalination plant.

 Some hydroseeding areas were not fully covered with hydroseed and re-hydroseeding was required.
 The shrub planting was commenced in late April 2007 at the hydroseeded slopes and was in progress.
-According to site record, turf planting (tees, fairways and green) was completed at Holes 3 to 8, 11, 14 and 15.
-Holes 12, 13, 16 and 18 were capped with sand and planting with turf.
-Central portion (Holes 1, 2, 9 and 17) will be the last portion to be planted with turf.
-Applications of fertilizers and pesticides at Holes 3-8 & 11-16 and Holes 3-8, 11, 13-16 & 18 respectively were recorded.
-All measured pesticides concentrations at all fresh water and marine monitoring stations was undetectable.
+According to site record, turf planting (tees, fairways and green) was completed at Holes 3 to 8, 10 to 16 and 18.
+Holes 1 and 17 were capped with sand and planting with turf.
+Moreover Hole 2 will be the last portion to be planted with turf.
+Applications of fertilizers and pesticides at Holes 3-16, 18 and Holes 3-11, 13-17 respectively were recorded.
+All measured pesticides concentrations at all fresh water and marine monitoring stations was undetectable (September 2007).

-The construction of the closed low flow drainage for the East Course was in progress and mostly completed.
+The construction of the closed low flow drainage for the East Course was, except Hole 2, mostly completed.
 No rainstorm event was recorded during the reporting month.